okaraev/StepAutomation/Readme.md

 # You can implement as many methods as you need
 # Every methods function must take an argument as 'System.Object'
 # You can access executing step with the 'Step' property of the object argument
-# Also when you need information exchange Context Object will be accessible with the context property
+# Also when you need information exchange, Context Object will be accessible with the context property
 # of the object argument
 class SampleMethod : Method{
     SampleMethod()